Quansight-Labs/free-threaded-compatibility/docs/porting.md

     also write explicitly multithreaded tests using any data structures provided by modules defined in Rust extensions.

-    As of PyO3 0.23, PyO3 enforces rust's borrow checking rules at runtime and may produce runtime panics if you simultaneously mutably borrow data in more than one thread.
+    As of PyO3 0.23, PyO3 enforces Rust's borrow checking rules at runtime and may produce runtime panics if you simultaneously mutably borrow data in more than one thread.
 You may want to consider storing state in using atomic data structures, with mutexes or locks, or behind `Arc`